-With the increasing popularity of cosmetic treatments, our practice has experienced a growing volume of patients seeking treatment to correct treatments that are not always customized or suitable for each person.
+With the increasing popularity of cosmetic treatments, our practice has experienced a growing volume of patients.
+These patients are seeking treatment to correct treatments that are not always customized or suitable for each person.
 At the Beverly Hills Center for Plastic & Laser Surgery, Dr. Talei has dedicated his practice solely to the face.
-In doing so, he has a substantially heightened ability to treat primary and revision patients with nuances developed after helping innumerous patients with novel and customized treatment plans.
-He is able to obtain more natural and more impressive results using his careful and thoughtful techniques following a thorough analysis of your facial characteristics and needs.
+In doing so, he has a substantially heightened his ability to treat primary and revision patients with nuances developed after helping innumerous patients with novel and customized treatment plans.
+He is able to obtain more natural and more impressive results using his careful and thoughtful techniques, following a thorough analysis of your facial characteristics and needs.

 Can Botox, Xeomin, or Dysport Be Reversed or Removed?

 Various forms of botulinum such as Botox, Xeomin, and Dysport, are time-tested and very safe for patient administration.
 These medications are specifically designed to produce a clinical effect of muscle weakening (paralysis or paresis).
 This is by binding to receptors in the presynaptic nerve terminal and preventing the communication of a signal from one nerve to the next and to the end point, which is the muscle.

 Because of this mechanism of action, once the medication has bound at its end point, it cannot be removed.
 Return of muscle function does happen, and this typically occurs progressively over the next two weeks to nine months.
 The greatest effect of the medication is seen as it begins its action between 3 and 10 days following injection.
 Some patients, especially older patients, may experience an exaggerated effect during this time until clinical plateau and resolution begins.
 Hence, evaluation and retreatment of the injection outcome generally should not be considered until that time.
 This is unless there is a gross and disfiguring asymmetry, which is very rare.